Selective Randomization Inference for Adaptive Experiments: Selective Randomization Inference

-To our knowledge, the problem of non-monotone p-value curves has not been studied before and cannot be completely circumvented.
-However, we can mitigate the risk of a jagged p-value curve and the resulting complications in interpreting the inference results by using \emph{hold-out units}.
-These units are not taken into account when making selective choices; for example, the experimenters may decide on the null hypothesis before gathering data from the participants in the last stage of the study.
-Since $S$ does not depend on the treatments assigned to hold-out units, the number of alternative treatments $Z^*$ cannot sink below a certain threshold -- even for extreme values of $\tau$.
 In the second panel of Figure~\ref{fig:hold-out}, we plot the p-value curve when only the first stage data is used for selection of the null hypothesis and the second stage participants serve as hold-out units.
-The curve is not monotone but clearly smoother and yields a unique point estimate and $90\%$ confidence interval.
+The curve is still not monotone but clearly smoother.
+It yields a well-defined HL estimator and the $90\%$ confidence set is a simple interval.

+In order to compute the p-value curve and thus obtain an estimate or confidence interval for $\tau$, we typically use Monte Carlo methods like rejection sampling or the RWM sampler.
+The Supplementary Material~\ref{sec:computation} contains the details on these methods and Subsection~\ref{sec:compute.confidence.interval} discusses potential shortcuts for computing confidence intervals.